Films Created by the

 Filmed and Produced by Bobby Giles

-Bobby Giles, a 1983 graduate of the Utah School for the Deaf, along with his team at Eye-Sign Media, LLC, which includes Julio Diaz Jr. and Jim Harper, produced a film in 2006 about Rodney Wilson Walker, a prominent leader of the Deaf community in Utah.
-The same year, Rodney Wilson Walker shared his life story with the Utah Deaf community through a compelling book, providing a deeper understanding of his journey and contributions.
+Bobby Giles, a 1983 graduate of the Utah School for the Deaf, along with his team at Eye-Sign Media LLC, including Julio Diaz Jr. and Jim Harper, produced a film in 2006 about Rodney Wilson Walker, a prominent figure in the Utah Deaf community.
+In the same year, Walker published his book, "My Life Story."
+He was born on February 23, 1914, and enrolled at the Utah School for the Deaf at the age of six, graduating in 1933.

 Jean Greenwood Thomas'

-Jean's father, Virgil, had several Deaf siblings.
-Virgil was the oldest of five children born to Ruben P. and Ethel M. Rogers Greenwood.
-The Deaf siblings were Bert, Stewart, and Gloria.
-The fourth son, Arden, could hear and attended a public school.
-Most of Jean's Deaf family members attended the Utah School for the Deaf in Ogden, Utah.
-Her father, Virgil, played basketball for the Utah School for the Deaf.
+Virgil had several Deaf siblings and was the eldest of five children raised by Ruben P. and Ethel M. Rogers Greenwood.
+His siblings—Bert, Stewart, and Gloria—were Deaf, while their youngest sibling, Arden, could hear and attended a public school.
+Most of Jean's Deaf family members attended the Utah School for the Deaf in Ogden, where her father played basketball.

-Jean's father, Virgil, had several Deaf siblings.
-Virgil was the oldest of five children born to Ruben P. and Ethel M. Rogers Greenwood.
-The Deaf siblings were Bert, Stewart, and Gloria.
-The fourth son, Arden, could hear and attended a public school.
-Most of Jean's Deaf family members attended the Utah School for the Deaf in Ogden, Utah.
-Her father, Virgil, played basketball for the Utah School for the Deaf.
+Virgil had several Deaf siblings and was the eldest of five children raised by Ruben P. and Ethel M. Rogers Greenwood.
+His siblings—Bert, Stewart, and Gloria—were Deaf, while their youngest sibling, Arden, could hear and attended a public school.
+Most of Jean's Deaf family members attended the Utah School for the Deaf in Ogden, where her father played basketball.